jquast/x84/docs/web.rst

 One of x/84's internal web modules is called ``static``.
-If you enable this module, x/84 will serve static file content from the ``www-static`` subdirectory of your system's script path.
+If you enable this module, x/84 will serve static file content from the ``www-static`` subdirectory of your system's top-level ``scriptpath``.
+The top-level refers to the first item in this array.
 If you wish to set the document root to some other location, use the ``document_root`` option in the ``[web]`` section of your configuration file. ::